robertklep/bosch-xmpp/README.md

   -h --help                Show this screen
   -v --version             Show version
-  -V --verbose             Be more verbose --serial=SERIAL          Device serial number --access-key=ACCESS_KEY  Device access key --password=PASSWORD      Device password --xmpp-host=HOST         XMPP host to connect to --xmpp-port=PORT         XMPP port to connect to [default: 5222] --timeout=TIMEOUT        Retry timeout in seconds [default: 5]
+  -V --verbose             Be more verbose --serial=SERIAL          Device serial number (on some devices called "login name") --access-key=ACCESS_KEY  Device access key (on some devices called "password") --password=PASSWORD      Device password (on some devices, the user-configured password) --xmpp-host=HOST         XMPP host to connect to --xmpp-port=PORT         XMPP port to connect to [default: 5222] --timeout=TIMEOUT        Retry timeout in seconds [default: 5]